A Guide To Surviving Taksim, Istanbul, With Your Sanity Intact

 You can easily reach Taksim from any part of Istanbul.
 It’s connected by buses, Metro, and taxis.
 But remember that traffic in Istanbul is worse than it’s ever been, and Taksim is a hectic place.
 For that reason, if you can take the Metro, it’s probably the fastest and easiest way to get to and from Taksim.

 Many people choose to stay in Taksim, mainly because of the nightlife and because it’s pretty easy to get to any other part of Istanbul.
-You’ll find countless hotels and hostels here, including some International hotel chains too.
+You’ll find countless hotels and hostels here, including some International hotel chains.

-Any big city has parts that are a little more dangerous than others, extending to most city center areas the world over.
-Taksim isn’t dangerous per se, but the fact that it’s so busy and has a considerable amount of nightlife does mean that there is a possibility of drunken fights occasionally.
+Any big city has parts that are a little more dangerous than others, and this is true of most city center areas worldwide.
+Taksim isn’t dangerous per se, but the fact that it’s so busy and has a considerable amount of nightlife does mean that there are occasional drunken fights.
 There are some shady people around, but again, that’s true of any big city.

-If you do run into any trouble or you need any help, you’ll find police around, both on Istiklal and at the top of the street, in Taksim Square.
-If you get lost, or you’re not sure where to go, you can also ask any shop or restaurant staff, and they’re sure to help you – people are pretty helpful in Taksim, even if it is so crowded!
+If you do run into any trouble or need any help, you’ll find police around, both on Istiklal and at the top of the street, in Taksim Square.
+If you get lost or you’re not sure where to go, you can also ask any shop or restaurant staff, and they’re sure to help you—people are pretty helpful in Taksim, even if it is so crowded!

-Of course, pickpocketing is generally a problem in Istanbul, especially in any crowded area.
+Of course, pickpocketing is generally a problem in all crowded areas in Istanbul.
 Taksim is indeed crowded.
 There are times when you can’t walk that easily.
 So, make sure that you keep your belongings in your bag and that you don’t flash your phone or expensive camera while you’re walking.

-If you’re wearing a backpack or any type of bag that you wear on the side of your body, hold it very close to you, and in the case of a backpack, consider wearing it on your front instead – you’ll see countless people doing the same thing.
+If you’re wearing a backpack or any type of bag on the side of your body, hold it very close to you.
+If you’re wearing a backpack, consider wearing it on your front instead—you’ll see countless people doing the same thing.

 What should you do?
 That’s up to you.
 If you feel that someone is genuine and you want to help, do so.
 If you’re not sure, continue walking.
 You shouldn’t feel pressured because you can’t help everyone, but it’s a decision you need to think about for yourself and do what sits right with you.